Israeli forces kill Palestinian attacker after manhunt

 Israel has taken a number of steps aimed at calming tensions, including issuing thousands of additional work permits for Palestinians from the Hamas-ruled Gaza Strip.
 But the attacks have set off growing calls in Israel for a tougher crackdown.

-Prior to the attack, Israel had said it would allow women, children and men over 40 from the occupied West Bank to pray at the Al-Aqsa Mosque in east Jerusalem on Friday, the first weekly prayers of Ramadan.
+Prior to the attack, Israel had said it would allow women, children and men over 40 from the occupied West Bank to pray at the Al-Aqsa Mosque in east Jerusalem on Friday.
 Tens of thousands were expected to attend, and thousands of police were to be mobilized.

 The mosque in Jerusalem’s Old City is the third holiest site in Islam and sits on a hilltop that is the most sacred site for Jews, who refer to it as the Temple Mount.
 The holy site has long been a flashpoint for Israeli-Palestinian violence.